bramstroker/homeassistant-powercalc/docs/source/virtual-power-sensor.rst

 YAML
 ----

-To create a power sensor with YAML you'll have to add a new entry under the ``sensor:`` line in `configuration.yaml`.
+To create a power sensor with YAML you'll have to add a new entry under ``powercalc->sensors`` line in `configuration.yaml`.

 Most basic example: